-The Stone Glacier Pro Program* is a membership program for qualified Guides & Outfitters, LEO, Military (US Armed Forces, Firefighters, and First Responders), Nonprofit, and Industry individuals.
+The Stone Glacier Pro Program* is a membership program for qualified Guides & Outfitters, LEO, Military (US Armed Forces, Firefighters, and First Responders), and Industry individuals.
 Membership is by application, is not guaranteed, and can be revoked at any time.

 If you are interested in applying, please start the application below.

 If you have already created a general customer account at StoneGlacier.com or need to renew your Pro Program account, please login to your account, click "Edit Account Profile," and complete the application by providing the required proof of active status for your industry.

 If you are a Guide or Outfitter, submit a copy of a current active guides license for proof of employment.
 Please present a recent pay stub if your state doesn't require a license.